-- Pass W-2 non-financial and financial eligibility criteria as defined in W-2 Manual chapters 2 and 3; - Need the loan to obtain or continue employment; - Need the loan to address an immediate and discrete financial crisis that is not the result of the individual's failure to accept a bona fide offer of employment or the individual's termination of a job without good cause; - Not be in default in the repayment of any current JAL or cash assistance overpayment recoupment; - Not be a migrant worker; and - Have an acceptable repayment plan as defined below: - An acceptable repayment plan demonstrates the ability to repay the loan through a combination of cash and in-kind community service work within the agreed upon repayment timeframe.
-At least 25% of the loan must be repaid in cash.
-The initial repayment period may be up to 18 months and may be extended to 24 months at the time of repayment renegotiation.
-No outstanding balance due can exceed \$1,600 in any 12 month period for any one loan recipient.
+- have a bona fide job offer and need the loan to obtain employment; - 4.
+Not be in default in the repayment of any current JAL or cash assistance overpayment recoupment; - 5.
+Not be a migrant worker; and - 6.
+Have an acceptable repayment plan as defined below: - The W-2 agency has completed a budget with the applicant which demonstrates the applicant's ability to repay the loan in cash within the agreed upon repayment timeframe making regular monthly payments. - The W-2 agency works with the applicant to develop an agreed upon repayment plan which may include in-kind community service work.
+At least 25% of the loan must be repaid in cash. - The initial repayment period may be up to 12 months and may be extended to 24 months at the time of repayment renegotiation. - No outstanding balance due can exceed \$1,600 in any 12 month period for any one loan recipient.

-If the JAL applicant is a custodial minor teen parent:
+If the JAL applicant is a custodial minor teen parent the following eligibility criteria apply:

-- Must turn 18 years of age within two months of applying for the JAL: - Must live in one of the following supervised, alternative living arrangements: - 1.
-Kinship care, - 2. foster home, - 3. group home, - 4. an adult supervised independent living arrangement approved by the W-2 agency; and - Must have a high school diploma or its equivalent.
+- 1. Must turn 18 years of age within two months of applying for the JAL; - 2.
+Must live in one of the following supervised, alternative living arrangements: - a.
+Kinship care; - b. foster home:

+- c. group home; or - d. an adult supervised independent living arrangement approved by the W-2 agency;

+and

+3. Must have a high school diploma or its equivalent.